kestra-io/plugin-jdbc/README.md

 ## Structure

 ### Tasks
-There only one simple task in this template `org.kestra.task.jdbc.JdbcQuery`.
+There only one simple task in this template `org.kestra.task.jdbc.AbstractJdbcQuery`.
 This tasks will take a `format` options (that is an handlebar string) and will return a reverse string in the `RunOutput` vars name `example` mostly to show how to create a task for Kestra.
 The main logic will be in this task.
 This also show how to included